Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 _404/500 Error Pages:_

-- A 404 error page will display if a user tries to naviagte to a page that doesn't exist.
+- A 404 error page will display if a user tries to navigate to a page that doesn't exist.
 - A 500 error page will display if there is an internal server error.
-- Both error pages contain the familar navigation but will also redirect back to the homepage after 5 seconds.
+- Both error pages contain the familiar navigation but will also redirect back to the homepage after 5 seconds.

 **Future Improvements**
 - **Contact page**